kisshan13/authxyz/README.md

 #

-Authentic.js an authentication library for express.js which supports local authentication as well as third party authentication with RBAC built-in .
+**authxyz** an authentication library for express.js which supports local authentication as well as third party authentication with RBAC built-in .
 [See Documentation](https://authenticjs.com)

 ## Features